-A new programme for the Master's degree operates from 1970.
-The existing course will gradually be discontinued and accordingly only the second year (full-time) and the second and third year (part-time) of the existing course will be available in 1970.
-Details of both programmes are set out below.
+A new programme for the Master's degree commenced in 1970.
+The former course is being gradually discontinued, and only Year 3 (part-time) will be available in 1971.
+Details of this Year and of the whole of the current programme are set out below.